 Impeachment probe into Gov. Cuomo could take ‘months’

 ALBANY, N.Y.
-(AP) — It could take “months” to determine whether Gov. Andrew Cuomo should be impeached after multiple women accused him of sexual misconduct and questions remain about his administration’s undercounting COVID-19 deaths in nursing homes, the chair of the state Assembly’s judiciary committee said Tuesday.
+(AP) — The New York Legislature’s impeachment investigation of Gov. Andrew Cuomo is likely to take “months,” the chair of the Assembly’s judiciary committee said Tuesday.

+Cuomo, a Democrat, has resisted calls for his resignation after multiple women accused him of sexual harassment.
+He’s also facing outrage over his administration’s decision to withhold information about COVID-19 deaths in nursing homes.

-Chair Charles Lavine said lawyers on behalf of the committee will meet with witnesses and examine documents to “assess whether there’s evidence that the governor has engaged in conduct that justifies articles of impeachment.”
-A team of lawyers from Manhattan law firm Davis Polk & Wardwell LLP is leading the investigation.
+Judiciary Committee Chair Charles Lavine, a Long Island Democrat, said the legal team hired to investigate Cuomo’s actions will meet with witnesses and examine documents to “assess whether there’s evidence that the governor has engaged in conduct that justifies articles of impeachment.”

 “Given the breadth and seriousness of the issues under investigation, we expect that the timing will be in terms of months rather than weeks,” Lavine said in a judiciary committee meeting, which was streamed in an audio-only broadcast Tuesday morning.

-Key issues for the legislative impeachment probe remain unresolved including how long the investigation will take, whether lawmakers will hold public hearings, if the committee will release a report with its findings to the public and how the committee will decide what constitutes an impeachable offense.

-The majority of state lawmakers and members of New York’s Congressional Delegation have called on Cuomo to resign as he faces allegations of sexual harassment, sexual misconduct and suppressing data to downplay the number of nursing homes residents who died of COVID-19.
+It isn’t clear yet how much of the Assembly’s investigation will be transparent to the public.
+The Judiciary Committee hasn’t said yet whether it will hold public hearings.

+Cuomo faces allegations that he sexually harassed or behaved inappropriately toward several women, including two current members of his staff.
+The accusations range from groping under a woman’s shirt and planting unwanted kisses to asking unwelcome personal questions about sex and dating.

 The governor has denied touching anyone inappropriately and apologized if he made anyone feel uncomfortable.
-He has also said his administration should have released data earlier but wanted to verify each death.
+He has said his administration should have released complete data about nursing home deaths earlier but withheld some fatality statistics because they needed to be verified.

-Dozens of lawmakers have raised concern over the governor’s acknowledgement that he “unintentionally” offended others with his behavior, as well as his top aide’s statement that the administration didn’t release data about nursing home resident deaths to lawmakers because of fear that former President Trump’s administration would “use it against us.”

-Few Assembly Democrats are publicly calling for impeachment now, as federal prosecutors scrutinize the Cuomo administration’s handling of nursing home data and the state attorney general’s office investigates sexual harassment and misconduct allegations.
+A faction of lawmakers who want Cuomo to quit now have complained that the investigation is buying time for Cuomo.
+Others have said he deserves thorough due process.

 “We are dealing with life, liberty, reputations, legacies, et cetera,” said Assembly member Latrice Walker.